The ultimate guide to chord chart and sheet music apps for worship leaders and teams

 As much as we try to be prepared, we have to be open for changes during rehearsal.
 Key changes are the most common.

 Your very experienced musicians can do this on the fly.
 But your less experienced ones will need new charts.
-With Planning Center, once you create the chart, you can change the key on the fly.
-Everyone just needs to refresh the chart to see it.
+With chord chart apps utilizing the ChordPro format, once you create the chart, you can change the key on the fly.
+From the same screen.

 What if a song isn’t working with the band?
 Swap it out for one that does.
 Again, because everyone is using a tablet, you’re not wasting paper or time with the changes.
-You can re-order the set, add in sermons and announcements, and the musicians have detailed notes of what you want them to play.
+You can re-order the set, add in arrangement notes, and the musicians can add additional notes and annotate as needed.

 I’ve never been at a church that outright banned music stands, but they’re often not encouraged.
 There’s much debate over whether they should be on the stage or not, but at the very least they can be a distraction.
 Visually or audibly when everyone changes charts when the music stops.

-If you’re using a tablet and the Planning Center app, you can clean up a lot of the clutter.
+If you’re using a tablet and a chord chart app, you can clean up a lot of the clutter.
 The guitar player doesn’t need to have 5-8 chord charts strewn about on the floor.
 Chart changes are discreet.
 And you can actually read the charts in dimmer lighting much easier.

 Pro tip: utilize your existing mic stands and stage hardware with a magnetic tablet mount.